TaraHelberg/Coffee-Boutique/README.md

 ## Agile Method Git Projects

 GitHub projects was used to manage the development process using an agile approach.
-Please see link to project [Kanban Board]()
+Please see link to project [Kanban Board](https://github.com/TaraHelberg/Coffee-Boutique/issues?q=is%3Aissue+is%3Aclosed)

 Not all Epics have made it into the project using the MSCW Method you will find on the Kanban Must have’s, Should Have’s, Could Have's and Won’t have labels.
+The won’t have labelled sections are those that did not make it into the App due to time constraint

 ## Future Features